 This course is an introduction to population issues from an economic perspective.
 Population issues examined include: population growth and national accounts, the demographic transition, the economic determinants of mortality and morbidity, fertility, family planning, and economic empowerment of women, age structure and the demographic dividend, the economics of family structure, and the economic sources and consequences of migration.

 This course is an introduction to health economics.
-Course content includes: demand for health care, the Grossman model, disparities in health and the political economy of health, supply of health care (including the labor market for physicians and the hospital industry), demand for health insurance and issues of moral hazard and adverse selection, health policy (including various national models of health insurance and health care delivery), and issues in public health economics and economic epidemiology (like population aging, obesity, environmental health).
+Topics covered include: demand for health care, the Grossman model, disparities in health and the political economy of health, supply of health care (including the labor market for physicians and the hospital industry), demand for health insurance and issues of moral hazard and adverse selection, health policy (including various national models of health insurance and health care delivery), and issues in public health economics and economic epidemiology (like population aging, obesity, environmental health, and infectious diseases).
 The main objective of the course is to equip students with analytic tools to understand health care markets and health outcomes.